F.A.Q

 What is the vendor fee?
 Once I submit my application and pay my vendor fee, am I accepted?

-Our vendor fee is a sliding scale of $35 to $135 to match where you’re at.
+Our vendor fee is a sliding scale of $35 to $135 for our four larger markets (April, July, October, and December).
+For our regional + curated pop-ups, our sliding scale is $35 - $95.
+We also collect tax starting in 2025 since we have grown exponentially and need to pay taxes every year.
 Once you pay the vendor fee and submit your application, you are automatically accepted!
-Welcome to A Big Gay Market Fam!
+Welcome to A Big Gay Market Community!

 I want to attend the market but I cannot make the vendor fee.
 Can I still attend?